What is in this leaflet

 What Avil is used for

 Avil Tablets contain pheniramine maleate, a medicine used to treat allergic conditions such as hayfever, runny nose, itching skin and skin rashes.
-It is also used in the prevention and treatment of inner ear disorders (eg Meniere's disease) and travel sickness.
+It is also used in the prevention and treatment of nausea, vomiting and dizziness due to inner ear disorders (eg Meniere's disease) and travel sickness.

 Avil is one of a group of medicines called 'antihistamines' which works by blocking the action of histamine.

 Before you take Avil